 Dr. George Couse was born in Yarmouth Twp, (Elgin County) on the 20th of October, 1825.
 His parents were John Couse and the former Rachael Ensley.
-His parents were farmers and his siblings were; Mary Ann, Ensley and Elizabeth.
+Dr. Couse’s parents were farmers and his siblings were; Mary Ann Cause, Ensley Couse and Elizabeth Couse.

 According to the 1872 Ontario Medical Register, Dr. Couse graduated M.D. from Thomas Jefferson University in Philadelphia in 1851.
 He joined the College of Physicians and Surgeons on the 13th of June, 1866.

 In 1861, Dr. Couse was working as a surgeon and living in Dunneville, Moulton Twp, Haldimand County with his wife the former Rachel Ostrander and his daughter, Alta Ross Randolph Couse.
 Alta was born on the 7th of November, 1857.